To Whom It May Concern,

 Together we are fighting for a permanent solution for all TPS holders.
 Join us as we stand in solidarity with all undocumented immigrants in the struggle for permanent residency.
 If you are a TPS holder or know anyone with TPS who would like to join us in our self-advocacy efforts, please contact us at email@example.com.

-We will continue to take our stories and experiences to legislatures in Washington D.C. to advocate for our communities until we find a permanent solution.
+We will continue to take our stories and experiences to Washington D.C. to self-advocate for our communities until we find a permanent solution.

-Thank you for standing with us in the fight for immigrants rights!
+Thank you for standing with us in the fight for racial justice & immigrants rights!